-4 About the influence of ageing on growth rates see Park and Shin 2015; Goldstone 2015.
+4 About the influence of ageing on growth rates see the papers of Goldstone and Park and Shin in this volume.

-• The development in the Third World countries leads to the growth of a vast stratum of middle class, while poverty and illiteracy are reduced.
+- Simultaneously, by this time, the birth rate in many developing countries will significantly drop (for example, such developing countries as China, Iran, or Thailand already experience below-replacement fertility).
+Therefore, the respective governments will begin (and some of them have already started) worrying generally not about the problem of restriction of population growth, but about promotion of population growth and population health. - A huge volume of medical services in the world makes about 10 per cent of the GDP (and in a number of developed countries it makes more than 10 per cent, as, for example, in the USA 17 per cent [calculated on the basis of World Bank 2015 data]).
+The population ageing will make these volumes grow rather significantly.
+5 - The development in the Third World countries leads to the growth of a vast stratum of middle class, while poverty and illiteracy are reduced.
 As a result, the emphasis of these countries' efforts will shift from the elimination of unbearable living conditions to improvement of the quality of life, health care, etc. Thus, large opportunities open up for the development of medicine which will get additional funds.

-Thus, by the 2030s, the number of middle-aged and elderly people will increase; economy will desperately need additional labor resources while the state will be interested in increasing the working ability of elderly people, whereas the population of wealthy and educated people will grow in a rather significant way.
+So by the 2030s, the number of middle-aged and elderly people will increase; economy will desperately need additional labor resources while the state will be interested in increasing the working ability of elderly people, whereas the population of wealthy and educated people will grow in a rather significant way.
 In other words, the unique conditions for the stimulation of business, science and the state to make a breakthrough in the field of medicine will emerge, and just these unique conditions are necessary to start the innovative phase of revolution!